projectestac/wordpress-polylang/readme.txt

 === Polylang ===
-Contributors: Chouby, manooweb, raaaahman, marianne38, sebastienserre Donate link: https://polylang.pro
+Contributors: Chouby, manooweb, raaaahman, marianne38, sebastienserre, greglone, hugod Donate link: https://polylang.pro
-Tags: multilingual, bilingual, translate, translation, language, multilanguage, international, localization Requires at least: 5.1
+Tags: multilingual, bilingual, translate, translation, language, multilanguage, international, localization Requires at least: 5.6
-Tested up to: 5.7
+Tested up to: 6.0
 Requires PHP: 5.6
-Stable tag: 3.0.3
+Stable tag: 3.2.3
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Making WordPress multilingual
+Go multilingual in a simple and efficient way.
+Keep writing posts, creating categories and post tags as usual while defining the languages all at once.

 == Description ==

+With Polylang fully integrated to WordPress and using only its built-in core features (taxonomies), keep steady performances on your site and create a multilingual site featuring from just one extra language to 10 or more depending on your needs.
+There is no limit in the number of languages added and WordPress’ language packs are automatically downloaded when ready.

 = Features =

-Polylang allows you to create a bilingual or multilingual WordPress site.
-You write posts, pages and create categories and post tags as usual, and then define the language for each of them.
-The translation of a post, whether it is in the default language or not, is optional.

-* You can use as many languages as you want.
-RTL language scripts are supported.
-WordPress languages packs are automatically downloaded and updated.
+Depending on the type of site you have built or are planning to build, a combination of plugins from the list below might be of interest.
+All plugins include a wizard allowing to install them in just a few clicks.

+### Polylang

+Polylang and [Polylang Pro](https://polylang.pro) share the same core providing features such as:

-* You can translate posts, pages, media, categories, post tags, menus, widgets...
-* Custom post types, custom taxonomies, sticky posts and post formats, RSS feeds and all default WordPress widgets are supported.
+* Translating posts, pages, media, categories, post tags, custom post types and taxonomies, RSS feeds; RTL scripts are supported.
-* The language is either set by the content or by the language code in url, or you can use one different subdomain or domain per language
+* The language is either set by the language code in URL, or you can use a different sub-domain or domain per language.
-* Categories, post tags as well as some other metas are automatically copied when adding a new post or page translation
+* Automatic copy of categories, post tags and other metas when creating a new post or page translation.
+* Translating menus and widgets.
-* A customizable language switcher is provided as a widget or in the nav menu
+* Customizable language switcher available as a widget or a navigation menu item.

-> The author does not provide support on the wordpress.org forum.
-Support and extra features are available to [Polylang Pro](https://polylang.pro) users.

-If you wish to migrate from WPML, you can use the plugin [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/)
+* Compatibility with Yoast SEO

+### Polylang Pro

+Helps optimizing the time spent translating your site with some very useful extra features such as:

+* Better integration in the new Block Editor.
+* Language switcher available as a block.
+* Language options available in the widget block editor.
+* Template parts translatable in the Full Site Editing (FSE).
+* Duplicate and/or synchronize content across post translations.
+* Improved compatibilities with other plugins such as [ACF Pro](https://polylang.pro/doc/working-with-acf-pro/).
+* Share the same URL slug for posts or terms across languages.
+* [Translate URLs slugs](https://polylang.pro/doc/translating-urls-slugs/) for categories, author bases, custom post types and more...
+* **Access to a Premium Support for personalized assistance.**

+### Polylang for WooCommerce

+[Add-on](https://polylang.pro/downloads/polylang-for-woocommerce/) for the compatibility with WooCommerce which provides features such as:

+* Translating WooCommerce pages (shop, check-out, cart, my account), product categories and global attribute terms directly in the WooCommerce interface.
+* Translating WooCommerce e-mails and sending them to customers in their language.
+* Products metadata synchronization.
+* Compatibility with the native WooCommerce CSV import & export tool.
+* Compatibility with popular plugins such as WooCommerce Subscriptions, Product Bundles, WooCommerce Bookings, Shipment tracking and more.
+* Ability to use the WooCommerce REST API (available with Polylang Pro).
+* **Access to a Premium Support for personalized assistance**

-If you wish to use a professional or automatic translation service, you can install [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/), as an addon of Polylang.
-Lingotek offers a complete translation management system which provides services such as translation memory or semi-automated translation processes (e.g. machine translation > human translation > legal review).
+Neither of them will allow to do automated translation.
+Nevertheless, can be isntalled alongside Polylang Pro or Polylang, a third party plugin such as [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/) which offers a complete translation management system and provides services such as a translation memory or semi-automated translation processes (e.g., machine translation => human translation => legal review).

+Migrating from WPML is possible using the plugin [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/).

 = Credits =